 There's no simple answer to this question, because of differing personal circumstances and objectives.
-However, basically, the CSS is a significantly more generous scheme, especially for shorter periods of service.
+However, as researchers defined when accomplishing my request to "write my research paper", basically, the CSS is a significantly more generous scheme, especially for shorter periods of service.
 This is precisely why the government closed off access to it in 1990 and gave public servants two opportunities to switch to the PSS.

 As with any defined-benefit super fund, members need to understand its basic features to maximise their benefits.
 Low investment returns in recent years have taken the gloss off the CSS's 54 years and 11 months or earlier resignation and preservation option.
 Nevertheless, the CSS's resignation and preservation options remain superior to those of the PSS in most situations.

 Indeed, when the PSS was introduced in 1990, it included resignation options designed to minimise the government's future funding commitments in a number of ways.

 First, while CSS members must preserve all of their money in the fund to obtain any employer benefit at age 55-or-later retirement, PSS rules allow members to withdraw their contributions at the time of exit.
 But by doing so, the members lose their entitlement to convert the employer benefit to a pension upon retirement after the age of 55.
 Moreover, the preserved PSS employer benefit does not attract an investment return and is instead only indexed for inflation.